THE CONNECTION BETWEEN DRUG USE AND HAIR LOSS

 - January 2, 2019

 For men and women alike, hair loss is one of those problems that always seems to be lurking on the horizon, waiting to strike at the most inconvenient moment.
+Though, there are a number of ways that hair loss can be exacerbated, one being drug use.
 After all, besides being an essential part of humanity, hair is also important in human culture.
 From wild updos at crazy parties to elaborate hairstyles in Oriental countries, our lovely locks define who we are and how we live.
 On that note, you may not be surprised to hear that some drugs might cause hair to fall out prematurely.
 After consuming drugs for a long period, your body cannot take the shock and (for lack of a better phrase) begins to molt as a safety measure.
 Let’s take a closer look at the connection between recreational drugs and hair loss.

 Defining Recreational Drugs